SolaceDev/solace-spring-boot/solace-spring-boot-starters/solace-java-spring-boot-starter/README.md

 You may also like to check
 the [OAuth2 Integration Test](../../solace-spring-boot-autoconfigure/solace-java-spring-boot-autoconfigure/src/test/java/com/solace/spring/boot/autoconfigure/springBootTests/MessagingWithOAuthIT.java)
 for more information.

+> [!NOTE]
+> The OAuth profile on Solace PubSub+ broker should be setup for Resource Server role.
+This Solace
+> Java API Starer OAuth2 authentication scheme supports ```client_credentials``` grant type out-of-the
+> box.

+> [!TIP]
+> The OAuth2 grant type ```client_credentials``` is used for machine to machine authentication, it
+> is recommended that Token expiry time is not too short as it may cause frequent token refreshes and
+> impact the performance.

 ### Using OAuth2 Authentication Scheme with Solace Java API